What are tools?

 |---|---|

-We add more over time.
-For services not yet supported, you can register your own — see the Registering Custom Tools guide.
+This list grows every week.
+For services not listed here, you can register your own — see the Registering Custom Tools guide.

 Tools vs. trained tasks